-- (2) The purpose of the activity is worship, devotion, prayer, or study of religious literature; e.g., the Bible or the Koran. - (3) The membership in or affiliation with a group generally recognized as a religious sect is a criterion for participation. - (4) The state purpose of the activity is to bring together persons professing a belief in God or other belief encompassing theories of Man's nature or place in the Universe and occupying a place in member's lives comparable to organized religion. - (5) Raising funds or sponsoring programs to provide on-going support for any political party.
+- (2) The purpose of the activity is worship, devotion, prayer, or study of religious literature; e.g., the Bible or the Koran. - (3) The membership in or affiliation with a group generally recognized as a religious sect is a criterion for participation. - (4) The stated purpose of the activity is to bring together persons professing a belief in one or more divine beings or other belief encompassing theories of Man's nature or place in the Universe and occupying a place in member's lives comparable to organized religion. - (5) Raising funds or sponsoring programs to provide on-going support for any political party.